bbauska/W3Cx-3of5/README.md

 <h4>The File object</h4>

-**File objects are useful for manipulating... files!** They inherit the properties and methods of Blob objects, and have two additional properties that are name, for the file name, and lastModifiedDate to get the date of the last modification of the file (in the form of a JavaScript Date object, obviously) .
+<b>File objects are useful for manipulating... files!</b> They inherit the properties and methods of Blob objects, and have two additional properties that are name, for the file name, and lastModifiedDate to get the date of the last modification of the file (in the form of a JavaScript Date object, obviously) .

 Most of the time, we will work with File objects.
 Blob objects will have real interest when you download binary files using Ajax (see example below).